miguelslemos/stock_portfolio/README.md

-# Stock Portfolio Tracker
+# Stock Portfolio Management System

 > **Disclaimer:** This project is under active development.
 Features, usage, and outputs may change.
 Use at your own risk.

 > **Disclaimer:** We emphasize project are merely auxiliary and do not replace the need for individual analysis.
 The proper use of this program is the responsibility of each individual, and it is always recommended to consult a personal accountant.

-A Python tool to automate the tracking of stock operations and generate reports for Brazilian tax declaration (IRPF).
+A professional-grade stock portfolio management system built with Clean Architecture principles.
+Automate the tracking of stock operations and generate comprehensive reports for Brazilian tax declaration (IRPF).

 ## Overview